 - 1. Must follow rules set forth by the Big Walnut Local Schools' Board of Education. - 2.
 Remain in the standing position and be in control of your own weight. - 3.
 Admission stops at halfway through and no one else is permitted to enter after that time. - 4.
 Once you leave the dance you will not be permitted to re-enter. - 5.
 Public Displays of Affection (PDA) must be kept reasonable. - 6.
 No dancing in such a manner which others may be injured or that would be considered inappropriate (including sexually explicit dancing). - 7.
 Anyone under the influence of alcohol or drugs must be released to parents.
 If parents cannot be reached, the student must be released to the police. - 8.
 Middle school students are not permitted to attend the high school dances. - 9.
 Fog machines are not to be used. - 10.
 Dress should be reasonable and appropriate. - 11.
 The administration and/or chaperones reserve the right to remove students from the dance for inappropriate behavior or dress and are subject to school discipline. - 12.
-Guest forms must be submitted one week (7 days) prior to the dance. - 13.
 Maximum age for a guest is 20 years old by the date of the dance.
-Freshmen and sophomores are only permitted with a guest at Prom. - 14.
-Ticket purchasing (for homecoming and Prom) will end one week (7 days) prior to the dance.
-Tickets purchased after this time will include a late fee.
+Sophomores are only permitted with a guest at Prom.